 2. Finite Database System

-If you have large data, you may find a file size limit.
-You will find MS Access not suitable when you’ll compare it to database systems that follow the client-server model.
+If you have a large database, you may find a file size limit.
+MS Access is not suitable for large database system when you compare it to database systems that follow the client-server model.
 You can opt in for smaller and/or specific database requests.

 Technically, the limit for concurrent users is 255.
-But, though multiple users can log into MS Access simultaneously, it becomes slow if there are over 10 concurrent users in a split database.
+Though multiple users can log into MS Access simultaneously, it becomes slow if there are over 10 concurrent users in a split database.

 All your data is stored in one single file.
 As users scale the data size, performance becomes slow; thus, slowing down reports, queries and forms.
-When uploads cross 1 GB typically, the program slows down considerably.
+When uploads cross 1 GB, the program slows down considerably.

 Generally database development and upkeep in MS Access is initiated by a full-time member.
 This person also has full-time responsibility to support the database.
-When the person is not available, there is no-one to be responsible for the database.
+But when the person is not available, there is no-one to be responsible for the database.